Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 Description

-Cook up this flavorful, nutrition-packed Southern-inspired recipe for Black-Eyed Peas and Greens (which is gluten-free and vegan) in your Instant Pot in 40 minutes with only 8 ingredients.
+Cook up this flavorful, nutrition-packed Southern-inspired recipe for Instant Pot Black Eyed Peas and Greens (which is gluten-free, vegetarian, and vegan) in 40 minutes with only 8 ingredients.

 Ingredients